 Why a sliding scale?
 Quite simply, because I need to make a living wage and did the math.
 Lots of clients with whom I work can afford to pay a higher fee.
 However I don’t want to miss out on working with an ideal client due to financial constraints.

 - Everyone gets the same excellent care and attention.

 - After we agree to work together, clients have 48 hours to let me know what fee works for them.

-- Contract will be set at that rate.
+- The Client Agreement will be set at that rate.
 Half is due as a retainer upon signing the contract (Doula-Client Agreement).
 The other half is due by 37 weeks.
 Other plans can be arranged if needed.
-Details are provided in the contract.

-- I am willing to set up payment plans and I offer gift-certificates for my services, in case some wishes to contribute to your doula service fees.
+- I am willing to set up payment plans and I offer gift-certificates for my services, in case someone wishes to contribute to your doula service fees.

 To understand doula fees, please see http://www.cordmama.com/blog/2015/3/23/why-doulas-are-expensive-and-why-youre-glad-they-are

 If you have a partner who doesn’t understand paying for extra support, please see http://goodmenproject.com/families/new-dads-advice-just-hire-a-damn-doula-jrmk/